-Among other things, the latter is something we have built our reputation around and it’s our ability to understand and interpret global marketing campaigns for a local audience – wherever they might be in the world – that has secured our success as an implementation agency.
+Here at Freedman, we’ve helped numerous brands with their global marketing campaigns, from conducting creative and cultural consultations, to managing the production and delivery of assets.
+Our ability to understand and interpret global marketing campaigns for local audiences, wherever they might be in the world, has secured our success as an implementation agency.

-So what is global implementation, and how can we help brands and other agencies ensure their marketing messages have an impact on an international scale?
+But what is global implementation, and how can we help brands ensure their marketing messages make an impact on an international scale?

 Why is global implementation so important?

-When brands come up with a great idea, it’s natural that they want to share it with as many potential customers as possible.
-But it’s not simply about translating your tagline.
-Ensuring a global campaign resonates around the world means taking a custom approach to the local markets where their assets will appear.
+Naturally, when brands come up with a great idea, they want to share it with as many potential customers as possible.
+But taking an idea global requires more than just translating a tagline.
+Ensuring a global campaign resonates around the world means taking a custom approach to local markets.

 What are the key considerations of a global implementation plan?

-Kevin believes that independent agencies are the natural home for global brands, and that’s because of their approach to implementation.
-At Freedman, a creative and cultural consultation always precedes any production – so before brands get carried away with a big idea, we find out whether it’s going to work in their key markets.
+We believe that independent agencies are the natural home for global brands, thanks to their agile approach to implementation.
+At Freedman, a creative and cultural consultation always precedes any production, meaning that we can find out whether a brand’s big idea is going to work in key markets before it’s too late.

 The cost of discovering problems later down the line can be great.
 If brands are not clear on what marketing content is needed for different markets, they might waste resources on generating inappropriate or irrelevant content.
 Likewise, if brands don’t understand each local market well, they might not be able to maximise on the similarities between markets, effectively wasting money and resources.
 Thanks to our large community of experts (with 100s of transcreation specialists, copywriters in 80+ markets and 7 global production studios), we can help brands escape these common problems.